Updated July 20th, 2021

-For meteorologists, Fall began on September 1st.
+For meteorologists, Fall begins on September 1st.
 For the rest of us it begins on September 22nd.

 Looking for a winter run?
-There aren’t many marathons in New England over the winter but check out New England Winter 2019 marathons HERE.
+There aren’t many marathons in New England over the winter and COVID shut down most of them.

 GREEN RACE – I am designating any race that makes a serious effort to reduce waste and keep recyclable materials out of a landfill.Let your friends know about these great fall marathons!
 Click To Tweet